 Civic and Urban Design

-Market & Exchange Plazas
+Exchange & Market Plazas

-Flanked by ground floor businesses that are key stakeholders, the plaza designs respond to various uses and are individual in character.
+Flanked by ground-floor businesses that are key stakeholders, the plaza designs respond to various uses and are individual in character.
 Market Plaza is designed to accommodate pop-up retail, while Exchange Plaza is designed with business and restaurant flair.
 Because both spaces can be viewed at the same time, the two plazas are designed as a cohesive whole.
-Additional design challenges included shallow underground utilities above occupied space, on-site storm water mitigation, and flexible site programming.
+Additional design challenges included shallow underground utilities above occupied space, on-site stormwater mitigation, and flexible site programming.